 - (a) costs that do not comply with the conditions set out above (Article 6.1 to 6.4), in particular:

 - (i) costs related to return on capital;

 - (ii) debt and debt service charges;

 - (iii) provisions for future losses or debts;

 - (iv) interest owed;

 - (v) doubtful debts;

 - (vi) currency exchange losses;

 - (vii) bank costs charged by the beneficiary's bank for transfers from the JU;

 - (viii) excessive or reckless expenditure;

 - (ix) deductible VAT;

 - (x) costs incurred during suspension of the implementation of the action (see Article 49);

-- (b) costs declared under another JU, EU or Euratom grant (including other grants awarded by the JU, grants awarded by a Member State and financed by the EU or Euratom budget and grants awarded by bodies other than the JU for the purpose of implementing the EU or Euratom budget); in particular, indirect costs if the beneficiary is already receiving an operating grant financed by the EU or Euratom budget in the same period[;][.]
+- (b) costs declared under another JU, EU or Euratom grant (including other grants awarded by the JU, grants awarded by a Member State and financed by the EU or Euratom budget and grants awarded by bodies other than the JU for the purpose of implementing the EU or Euratom budget); in particular, indirect costs if the beneficiary is already receiving an operating grant financed by the EU or Euratom budget in the same period, unless it can demonstrate that the operating grant does not cover any costs of the action [;][.]

-- [(c) OPTION for cost categories explicitly excluded in the work plan: [insert name of excluded cost category]].
+[(c) OPTION for cost categories explicitly excluded in the work plan: [insert name of excluded cost category]].